 Sip Sangria at Bulla Gastrobar

 Got Spain on your brain, head to Bulla Gastrobar for some authentic tapas, the best red wine sangria and of course awesome paella.
-Inspired by Madrid’s Tapas scene, Bulla’s creations stir the senses, stimulates your wanderlust and takes you on a mini getaway to Spain.
+Inspired by Madrid’s Tapas scene, Bulla’s creations stir the senses, stimulate your wanderlust and takes you on a mini getaway to Spain.

 Have a Schnitzel at Jörg’s Cafe

-Confession – I didn’t know what a Wiener Schnitzel before our trip to Austria last summer.
-We had these crispy thin and buttery schnitzel and now we are hooked.
+Confession: I didn’t know what a Wiener Schnitzel was before our trip to Austria last summer.
+We had these crispy thin and buttery schnitzels and now we are hooked.
 You will be glad to know that you don’t have to go all the way to Vienna to find these, just a quick drive to quaint downtown Plano!

 Escape to the Wine Country

-You can make a trip to Tyler which is a short drive away to visit wineries or even go to Hill country for a weekend and induldge in wine or you can go to Grapevine, Texas which is famous for its wine.
+You can make a trip to Tyler which is a short drive away to visit wineries or even go to Hill Country for a weekend and indulge in wine or you can go to Grapevine, Texas which is famous for its wine.
 If you are looking for a great way to spend the day and you enjoy tasting wines, the wine rooms in Grapevine offer plenty of options for you.

 Take a virtual trip to Cuba (in The Colony)

-The Latin Pig is my go to place when I see too many Instagram pictures of classic cars and yearn to see Cuba in all its vintage glory.
-They even have a vegetarian version of Mofongos – fried plantains as its main ingredient.
-Plantains are picked green and fried then mashed with salt, garlic and oil in a wooden pilón, a kitchen device also known as mortar and pestle
+The Latin Pig is my go-to place when I see too many Instagram pictures of classic cars and yearn to see Cuba in all its vintage glory.
+They even have a vegetarian version of Mofongos – fried plantains as their main ingredient.
+Plantains are picked green and fried then mashed with salt, garlic, and oil in a wooden pilón, a kitchen device also known as mortar and pestle

-Having never been to either of those countries – we were curious and tried them at the new Arepas TX, a fast casual restaurant specializing in Latin street food and pops.
+Having never been to either of those countries – we were curious and tried them at the new Arepas TX, a fast-casual restaurant specializing in Latin street food and pops.
 Here, you’ll find beautiful arepas made from scratch ranging from smoked brisket with chimichurri sauce, Venezuelan Shredded Beef and Cheese Arepa to many vegetarian arepas like sautéed cactus strips with red bell peppers and BBQ Jackfruit.
 Don’t miss out on jicama slaw or the shoestring plantain chips.

 Try Taiwanese or Dim sum at the Chinatown in Richardson

-If you want more than orange chicken or kung pao chicken make the trek to the Chinatown in Richardson for some Authentic Asian food.
-They even have a sculptures in their parking lot and host a lot of Asian festivals including dragon dances during Chinese New Year.
+If you want more than orange chicken or kung pao chicken make the trek to Chinatown in Richardson for some Authentic Asian food.
+They even have sculptures in their parking lot and host a lot of Asian festivals including dragon dances during Chinese New Year.

 It’s Time for Africa

 Dallas has some great spots if you want to try some East African dishes especially some Ethiopian.
-Be prepared to to eat with your hands using injera, a spongy flatbread with a mesmerizing texture and a mild.
+Be prepared to eat with your hands using injera, a spongy flatbread with a mesmerizing texture and a mild.
 Desta is a comfortable modern spot with a detailed menu.
-I love the vegetarian combo which comes with lentils, collard greens, cabbage and other veggies.
+I love the vegetarian combo which comes with lentils, collard greens, cabbage, and other veggies.